 Budgeting is one of those important life skills that everyone needs but very few were taught.
 While I think this issue could be partially resolved by including personal finance in the education system, I don’t think that is the only way to fix the issue.
 In fact, budgeting is a skill that can be self-taught.
 I learned through a combination of personal experiences and formal training and education.
+I also learned that we ALL need a budget.

 I’m one of the unicorns.
 Many people haven’t been able to teach themselves how to budget, nor have they been formally trained.
 While that may be true, the good thing is that people can always learn how to budget.
 People like me are helping to spread the budgeting word!